 The AGM, which is open to the public, should be advertised on community notice boards around the village.

 The primary functions of the AGM are to re-elect trustees for the following year and approve the annual report which is then uploaded to the charity commission website.

-It is planned for minutes for AGMs, subsequent trustees meetings and operations group meetings to be accessible on the village hall website.
+It is planned for minutes for AGMs, subsequent trustees meetings to be accessible on the village hall website.

 There are 3 – 4 trustees meetings scheduled throughout the year.

 Ops group meetings:

 The day to day running of the hall falls to the operations group which is chaired by the Ops group manager, usually a trustee, and attended by the secretary, booking secretary, hall manager and another seconded member of the trustees committee.

 Agendas and minutes will be accessible on the website.

 Regulatory Safety Checks